moatoum/cp4i-deployment-samples/Docs/Connectors/WatsonLanguageTranslation/README.md

-# Configuring the SalesForce Connector
+# Configuring the IBM Watson Language Translation Connector

-This is a placeholder for instructions to configure the SalesForce Connector.
+This is a placeholder for instructions to configure the IBM Watson Language Translation Connector.

 WIP